Bila Tserkva: 20th century

 During World War II, Bila Tserkva was occupied by the Wehrmacht from 16 July 1941 to 4 January 1944.
 In August 1941 Bila Tserkva was the site the Nazi massacre, now known as the Bila Tserkva massacre of the city's Jewish population, which required the separate executions of nearly 100 children.
 A Monument to Jewish Children and the Holocaust was unveiled in Bila Tserkva in 2019.

 During the Cold War, the town was host to the 72nd Guards Krasnograd Motor Rifle Division and the 251st Instructor Heavy Bomber Aviation Regiment of Long Range Aviation.

+After the war Bila Tserkva emerged as a centre of food industry, including production of sugar.
+A tractor repairment workshop functioned in the city.
+It became an important educational centre with several schools, as well as a museum, a theatre and an arboretum.

 Independent Ukraine

 Until 18 July 2020, Bila Tserkva was incorporated as a city of oblast significance and served as the administrative center of Bila Tserkva Raion even though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, the city of Bila Tserkva was merged into Bila Tserkva Raion.

 During the Battle of Vasylkiv, a Russian Il-76, carrying over 100 paratroopers, was allegedly shot down over Bila Tserkva.